LuanAdemi/toumei/README.md

 import toumei.cnns.objectives as obj import toumei.cnns.parameterization as param
 ```
-Next, we are going to import a model we can perform feature vizualization on
+Next, we are going to import a model we can perform feature visualization on
 ```python
 from toumei.models import Inception5h